catalyst/moodle-tool_mfa/README.md

 ## Warm thanks
 Thanks to the various authors and contributors to this plugin!

-Thanks to [Swissbit](https://www.swissbit.com/en/) for sponsoring the work to add Webauthn support to this plugin.
+Thanks to [Swissbit](https://www.swissbit.com/en/) for sponsoring the work to add WebAuthn / FIDO2 support to this plugin.